What To Eat in Portugal

 Another hearty Portuguese stew is the Feijoada de Marisco (stew with white beans and seafood).
-Delicious and filling, perfect for a chilly day.
+Delicious and filling, it is what to eat in Portugal on a chilly day.
 Add a little Piri-Piri sauce to add an extra kick.

-Almost everywhere in Portugal serves chocolate mousse and is there such a thing as a lousy chocolate mousse; I don’t think so!
+Almost everywhere in Portugal that serves Portuguese food serves chocolate mousse and is there such a thing as a lousy chocolate mousse; I don’t think so!

 Pastel de nata (Portuguese custard tart)